 The anatomy of the alimentary canal differs extensively in different organisms; however, it is only seen in the organism with bilateral symmetry.
-In humans, the alimentary canal is highly complex and is divided into different organs and tissues that specializes in a particular function of the digestive system.
+In humans, the alimentary canal is highly complex and is divided into different organs and tissues that specialize in a particular function of the digestive system.
 In humans, the length of the alimentary canal is around 9m ~ 30 feet and is open at both ends, at one end is the mouth and at the other is the anus.
-Essentially, in humans, the alimentary canal is made up of the mouth, pharynx, esophagus, stomach, small intestine, and the large intestine (Figure 1).
+Essentially, in humans, the alimentary canal is made up of the mouth, pharynx, esophagus, stomach, small intestine, and large intestine (Figure 1).

-The mouth, pharynx, esophagus, stomach, and duodenum form the upper gastrointestinal tract whereas the small intestine and large intestine are parts of the lower gastrointestinal tract.
+The mouth, pharynx, esophagus, stomach, and duodenum comprise the upper gastrointestinal tract whereas the small intestine and large intestine are parts of the lower gastrointestinal tract.
 For the different GI tract organs, refer to the GI tract diagram (Figure 1).

 In general, the digestion pathway of the food in the alimentary canal is as follows-